jepeteo/portfolio/README.md

 # Portfolio

-This is my personal portfolio website built with React and Vite.
+This is my personal portfolio website built with React, Tailwind and Vite.

+You can view it at [jepeteo.github.io/portfolio/](https://jepeteo.github.io/portfolio/)

 ## Features